nicosanc/nicosanc.github.io/_posts/2024-07-15-Databricks-Delta-Lakehouse.md

 ##### (2) Advanced Delta Lake Features
 `Time Travel`: Allows for working with different versions of files
-- Audit data changes using <font color='cyan'>DESCRIBE HISTORY</font>
+- Audit data changes using `DESCRIBE HISTORY`
 - Query older versions of a file by using the older version's timestamp or version number (everything is versioned).
-- Rollback old versions of a file using <font color='cyan'>RESTORE TABLE</font>
+- Rollback old versions of a file using `RESTORE TABLE`
-- Compress small files using <font color='cyan'>OPTIMIZE</font>
+- Compress small files using `OPTIMIZE`
 - Clean up unused files like uncommitted files or files that are not in the latest dataset
-	- The <font color='cyan'>VACUUM</font> cmd allows you to retain files for a certain period, then deletes them once their lifetime expires
+	- The `VACUUM` cmd allows you to retain files for a certain period, then deletes them once their lifetime expires

 ##### (3) Relational Entities
 Databases in Databricks are schemas in `Hive Metastore`